- Commitments & Initiatives

 Below are the actions that the VPRI portfolio has taken to support Goal 2: Research.
 The progress made is included under each action.

-Develop SFU’s research programs beyond the campus boundaries (e.g., Civic Innovation Lab) and activate the Community Centered Climate Innovation (C3I) program.
+Develop SFU's sustainability and climate research programs and facilities within and beyond the campus boundaries (e.g., Civic Innovation Lab)

 - SFU partnered with the City of Burnaby on an initiative that will see their combined expertise and resources address the biggest challenges facing today’s cities.
 Through the Civic Innovation Lab, SFU will share its leading-edge research and strengths in innovation and sustainability to advance practical solutions for the city’s most pressing urban issues, from diversity and housing to sustainable growth and environmental challenges caused by climate change.
 Read story.